 Another favourite using red lentils is this delicious Spicy Tomato and Lentil Soup - a great one for kids, because of the sweetness of the sweet potato, and if they don't like food that is too spicy, you can easily adjust the spice level.

-For this syn free Bacon and Lentil soup, however, I prefer the chunkiness of brown lentils, they keep more of bite to them, and just make this a really hearty bowl of food.
+For this Bacon and Lentil soup, however, I prefer the chunkiness of brown lentils, they keep more of bite to them, and just make this a really hearty bowl of food.

 It's perfect for freezing too, so if you make up a pot and have some leftover, just pop the leftovers in a tub and freeze for another day.
 You will thank me when it's a freezing cold winter day and you just want to snuggle on the sofa with a blanket, with some cheesy movie and really don't fancy standing in the kitchen mustering up something decent to cook.

-I can't tell you how even more amazing this is, with a little-grated cheddar or parmesan on top if you have a healthy extra A choice spare, but then isn't everything even better with a little bit of cheese?
+I can't tell you how even more amazing this is, with a little-grated cheddar or parmesan on top, but then isn't everything even better with a little bit of cheese?

 My kids, however, love their soup with bread, dang why is it so hard to resist the bread?
-Luckily though this Syn Free Bacon and Lentil soup is really filling, so you honestly don't need any bread, but if you can't do without the bread no matter what soup you make, it would go really well with this Gluten-Free Soda Bread or Cheddar and Spring Onion Bread or your own choice of bread with some butter - just don't forget to syn any of those parts if not using any healthy extras.
+Luckily though this Bacon and Lentil soup is really filling, so you honestly don't need any bread, but if you can't do without the bread no matter what soup you make, it would go really well with this Gluten-Free Soda Bread or Cheddar and Spring Onion Bread or your own choice of bread with some butter.

 Finish of the soup with a sprinkle of fresh chopped Italian parsley, that pop of little green flecks in this, make it look delicious and it's important for food to look good as well as tasting good, right?